Kenneth C. "Jethro" Burns: Biography

-By the 1970s, Burns' influence had spread to a younger generation of bluegrass and "new-acoustic" musicians, most notably New Grass Revival mandolinist Sam Bush.
+By the 1970s, Burns's influence had spread to a younger generation of bluegrass and "new-acoustic" musicians, most notably New Grass Revival mandolinist Sam Bush.
 His participation in Norman Blake/Tut Taylor/Sam Bush/Butch Robins/Vassar Clements/David Holland/Jethro Burns, an independently released album produced by promoter Hank Deane, was reportedly at Bush's suggestion.
-During that same decade, Burns' acquaintance with bluegrass mandolinist David Grisman led to Burns' writing a number of music/humor columns in the Grisman-published journal Mandolin World News.
+During that same decade, Burns's acquaintance with bluegrass mandolinist David Grisman led to Burns's writing a number of music/humor columns in the Grisman-published journal Mandolin World News.
 Grisman also produced a 1978 duet album on Kaleidoscope Records, Back to Back, featuring Burns and Western swing electric mandolinist Tiny Moore.
 Although Burns and Moore were approximately the same age and were among the few of their generation to make their reputations playing jazz and swing mandolin, the two had never met prior to the production of the album, its liner notes report.

 After Haynes died in 1971, Burns's regular musical partner was guitarist Ken Eidson, with whom he co-authored an influential mandolin method tome (Mel Bay's Complete Jethro Burns Mandolin Book, still in print), and they continued to perform as Homer and Jethro.
 After the partnership ended, Burns continued to play, most notably with Chicago folk singer Steve Goodman.
 He appeared on several of Goodman's albums and also toured nationally with him.
 At times he appeared in the Million Dollar Band on TV's Hee Haw with Atkins and swing fiddler Johnny Gimble.
 He also became a master teacher of mandolin jazz.

-He died in 1989 from prostate cancer in Evanston, Illinois.
+He died at his home in Evanston, Illinois, from cancer, on February 4, 1989.